igbinosarufus/Google-IT-Support-Portfolio/README.md

 **Project:** [Home Network Diagram & Documentation](./projects/network-diagram) a diagram of my own home network with subnetting, DHCP, and DNS explained in my own words, plus a real troubleshooting log using `ping`, `tracert`, and `ipconfig`.

-*(Project folder and diagram to be added â€” see next steps below.)*

 ## Course 3: Operating Systems and You

 **Status:** Not started yet.